 Normally, the gases are usually blown away quickly; however, for the people living close to the volcano in the lower areas may be exposed to levels which can affect their health.

-Low level of gases usually irritate the eyes, nose or even your throat.
+Low levels of gases usually irritate the eyes, nose or even your throat.
 High gas levels are very dangerous, as they can cause headaches, dizziness, rapid breathing, throat swelling and/or spasms and also suffocation.

 Being Prepared for an Eruption

 How can you protect yourself and your family from the dangers of a volcanic eruption?
-The most important thing is be-be prepared and also always to follow the advice of local officials who will inform you on being prepared for a volcanic eruption and how to evacuate or take shelter if needed.
+The most important thing is be-be prepared and also always to follow the advice of local officials who will inform you of being prepared for a volcanic eruption and how to evacuate or take shelter if needed.

 One of the first things you should do when preparing for a potential volcanic eruption is to develop an evacuation plan for yourself, your family and others in your household.
 Review the plan, and make sure that everyone understands where they should go under what circumstances.